In This Article

 Trevor Lawrence

-Lawrence doesn’t fit the rushing minimums we explored before, but he is a target if you commit to a late-round QB strategy.
+Lawrence doesn’t fit the rushing minimums we explored before, but he looks especially good as a later-round target.

-And the QB has reached 334 rushing yards and 4 TDs twice each through three seasons.
-So he's a candidate to reach those thresholds.
+And the QB has reached 334 rushing yards and 4 TDs twice each through four seasons.
+So he could hit those thresholds with a healthy campaign.

 We're happy to give you tips leading up to your draft.
 But fantasy football drafts NEVER go as expected.